 ← All Articles

-Every dog has a threshold — the point at which a trigger goes from "I notice that" to "I can't handle that."
-Multiple stressors stack: a dog who can handle seeing another dog at 30 feet on a calm day may react at 50 feet if they're also tired, in pain, or in an unfamiliar place.
-Effective desensitization accounts for the whole picture, not just the primary trigger.
+Multiple factors affect this threshold.
+A dog who can handle seeing another dog at 30 feet on a calm morning might react at 60 feet if they're tired, in a new location, or there's construction noise nearby.
+Read the whole picture, not just the primary trigger.

 1